Oyster Bay Cove, New York

 Oyster Bay Cove is a village located within the Town of Oyster Bay in Nassau County, on the North Shore of Long Island, in New York, United States.
 It is considered part of the Greater Oyster Bay area, which is anchored by Oyster Bay.
 The population was 2,265 at the time of the 2020 census.

 Youngs Memorial Cemetery, the resting place of President Theodore Roosevelt, is located in the village.
+The Central Administration of the Orthodox Church in America is located nearby.

 History

 The village incorporated in 1931, and on January 14, 1932, residents unanimously voted in George T. Bowdoin as the first Mayor of Oyster Bay Cove.

 The village expanded its borders through annexations in 1963.